prapakaransp/bahmni-core/README.md

 AppServe provides application as a service(AaS).
-App serve consider application development cost as O(1) and zero cost for licensing.
+AppServe strongly believes application development cost as O(1).
+It means zero development cost for applications.

 Patient care platform
 Bahmni is core application for hosptial management App.